asibyl/mcp_oauth_server/README.md

 npm install
 ```

+2. Go to your Developer Settings on GitHub (under Settings) and create an OAuth app.
+Enter "http://localhost for callback URL if needed.
+Be sure to select 'Enable Device Flow'.
+Note the Client ID and Client Secret.

-2. Set the GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET environment variables.
+3. Set the GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET environment variables in your local dev environment.

-3. Start the MCP Server.
+4. Start the MCP Server.

 ```
 npx tsx server/index_streamable.ts
 ```

-4. In a different terminal, start the MCP Client.
+5. In a different terminal, start the MCP Client.

 ```
 npx tsx client/client.ts